 But somehow, all of the factors mentioned on this page knit together into a wholeness that determines the location and patterning of ancient sites.
 This is quite remarkable - sites might have underground water, alignments, astronomical alignments and intervisibility as contributory siting factors, and what's remarkable is how they seem to interlock.
 Every site has a uniqueness to it, yet in an organic and intuitive way it follows similar rules to other sites.
 Usually a site exists not for one single neat reason.

 When you visit them, it's good to go quiet, imbibing the feeling of a place, listening, hearing and seeing what it has to teach.
 Look for day-signs - things that happen while you're there, such as birds flying overhead, cloud patterns or rustlings in the undergrowth.
 What you 'get' isn't 'just imagination' - you can pick up on something from the place-memory or the innate identity of the site, its genius loci or spirit of place.

 The purpose of ancient sites

 Mulfra Quoit from the Nine Maidens stone circle

 Mounds (cairns, barrows and tumuli) sometimes show signs of use for storing the remains of the dead, but this does not mean they were built for burial.
 Later in history, churches were surrounded with graveyards, though they were built to be houses of God, not primarily to host graves of the dead.

-Both mounds and churches were built for a number of interlocking purposes, of which burying the dead was one, and really it was a secondary purpose.
+Both mounds and churches were built for a number of interlocking purposes, of which burying the dead was a secondary purpose.
 The primary purpose was geomantic.